Carl Perkins: Legacy

+Many of the Beatles' live shows had rock 'n' roll covers of Carl Perkins's songs such as "Everybody's Trying To Be My Baby", "Matchbox" and "Honey Don't".

 Drive-By Truckers, on their album The Dirty South, recorded a song about him, "Carl Perkins' Cadillac".

 The Carl Perkins Arena in Jackson, Tennessee, is named in his honor.

 George Thorogood and the Destroyers covered "Dixie Fried" on their 1985 album Maverick.
-The Kentucky Headhunters also covered the song, as did Keith de Groot on his 1968 album No Introduction Necessary, with Jimmy Page on lead guitar and John Paul Jones on bass.
+The Kentucky Headhunters also covered the song, as did Keith de Groot on his 1968 album No Introduction Necessary with Jimmy Page on lead guitar and John Paul Jones on bass.